bragajj/DCGAN-Anime-Faces/README.md

 ## ARGS and runs
-    Args:
+    optional arguments:
-        --data_path : path to dataset folder
+      --data_path            path to dataset folder
-        --seed: set seed value
+      --seed                 seed value, default=7889
-        --checkpoint_path: for resume training, path to checkpoint *.pth.tar
+      --checkpoint_path      path to checkpoint.pth.tar
-        --out_path: path for output data
+      --out_path             path to output folder
-        --resume_id: resume id for metric Weights & Biases (optional)
-        --device: if you use TPU set it to 'TPU'

-        for example: train.py --data_path /home/animedataset
+      --resume_id            wandb id of project for resume metric --device               use device, can be - cpu, cuda, tpu, if not specified: use gpu if available

       Other paths and other parameters you can set up in config.py
+   > for example: python3 train.py --data_path 'anime_dataset'

+## Inference
+    optional arguments:
+      --path_ckpt            Path to checkpoint of model
+      --num_samples          Number of samples
+      --steps                Number of step interpolation
+      --device               cpu or gpu
+      --out_path             Path to output folder, default=save to project folder --gif                  reate gif
+      --grid                 Draw grid of images
+      --z_size               The size of latent space, default=128 --img_size             Size of output image
+      --resize               if you want to resize images

+   > for example: python3 'DCGAN-Anime-Faces/inference.py' --path_ckpt 'DCGAN_epoch_50.pth.tar' --num_samples 15 --steps 20 --gif True --resize 128